May 22, 2019

 I fell asleep around 11:00PM, woke up at 12:19AM to Post Malone’s Psycho playing on the T.V.
 Suddenly I cried.
 In the moment I was not sure why, but it felt good as tears soaked my pillow.

 In seven days I was moving out of my apartment to stay with my mom.
-Because in 12 days I was moving into my home.
+Because in 12 days I was moving into my new home.
 What’s anxiety again?

 I woke up to a text notification informing me Flight XXX is delayed out of JFK; fuck my life ya’ll.

 But I got to sleep in longer and ate the continental breakfast.
 In the hotel lobby waiting for the airport shuttle, I overheard small talk about the weather.
 People were mentioning how bad the rain had been, and how it’s causing all their travel plans to implode.
-I am from Portland; and the rain has never held me up.
+I’m from Portland; and the rain has never held me up.
 But it did that day.

 We boarded the aircraft only to wait longer on the taxiway: